fbpx

 Get Legal Help from a Stuart Car Accident Lawyer

-Philip DeBerard, Injury Attorney has been helping residents of the Treasure Coast and Okeechobee for more than 40 years.
+Philip DeBerard, Injury Attorney has been helping residents of the Treasure Coast, Port St. Lucie, and Okeechobee for more than 40 years.
 With a dedicated staff, each person who calls into the office will speak with an employee who has walked someone through your situation before.
 You’ll speak with our attorney firsthand, and we’ll help you get the compensation you or your loved one deserves.